 Mona Potter, MD, is medical director of McLean’s Child and Adolescent Outpatient Services including the McLean Anxiety Mastery Program, School Consultation Service, and Adolescent DBT Outpatient Service.
 She also serves on the leadership team for the McLean Institute of Technology in Psychiatry (ITP) and is the Associate Training Director for the MGH/ McLean Child and Adolescent Psychiatry Fellowship.
 Dr. Potter has particular interest in the treatment of pediatric anxiety disorders, OCD, mood disorders, and borderline personality disorder, with a focus on collaboration with pediatricians, schools, and families.

 Dr. Potter has experience in delivering a range of evidence-based therapies, including medication evaluation and management, cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), Acceptance and Commitment Therapy (ACT), and motivational interviewing (MI), and she has growing interest and experience in the integration of technology to enhance mental health treatment.

 Panel Discussion: The Intersection of Technology and Youth Anxiety

-This panel will focus on the ways in which technology has aided the development of innovative new treatments for anxious children and adolescents (e.g., teletherapy, therapy apps, computerized interventions) and has helped to normalize the experience of anxiety through targeted social media messaging.
-We will also discuss the ways in which technology has contributed to the significant increase in youth anxiety disorders and possible mechanisms involved in this correlation.
+This panel focused on the ways in which technology has aided the development of innovative new treatments for anxious children and adolescents (e.g., teletherapy, therapy apps, computerized interventions) and has helped to normalize the experience of anxiety through targeted social media messaging.
+We discussed the ways in which technology has contributed to the significant increase in youth anxiety disorders and possible mechanisms involved in this correlation.

 Eli Lebowitz, PhD